SuryenduB/Terraform/EntraID/modules/EntraIDApplication/readme.md

 ### <a name="input_display_name"></a> [display\_name](#input\_display\_name)

-Description: n/a
+Description: The display name of the application.

 Type: `string`

 ### <a name="input_identifier_uris"></a> [identifier\_uris](#input\_identifier\_uris)

-Description: n/a
+Description: The identifier URIs of the application.

 Type: `list(string)`

 ### <a name="input_object_owner_upn"></a> [object\_owner\_upn](#input\_object\_owner\_upn)

-Description: n/a
+Description: The UPN of the object owner.

 Type: `string`